daymos/sigmaMultiFilter/readme.md

 # Multi filter plugin for SigmaJS

-This is a plugin for SigmaJS, that provides client-side multifiltering.
+This is a plugin for SigmaJS, that provides client-side multifiltering, draggable nodes and a modified degree filter that queries the server.

 To install the dependancies, run from root folder:
 ```